Craig Sawyer

-Sawyer founded Veterans For Child Rescue (V4CR), a nonprofit organization in April 2017 to help raise awareness of Domestic Minor Sex Trafficking and create a non-permissive environment for child exploitation in the United States.
-Through his efforts with V4CR Sawyer began production on a documentary feature-length film to highlight the challenges of NGOs and of law enforcement in the fight to end the exploitation of children.
+Vets For Child Rescue

-The documentary Contraland was launched to the public on May 8, 2020, on www.ContralandMovie.com.
+In April 2017, Sawyer founded Veterans For Child Rescue (V4CR), a nonprofit organization to help raise awareness of child sex trafficking and fight child exploitation in the United States.
+Through his efforts with V4CR, Sawyer began production on a documentary feature-length film.
+This film was released on May 8, 2020.
+Sawyer promoted his efforts to combat child sex trafficking, publicly claiming in a documentary funded by former Overstock CEO Patrick Byrne that ballot fraud was being run on the same networks as the child sex trafficking, which gained widespread attention from QAnon followers.